TheOdinProject/curriculum/html_css/v2/main-course/responsive-css/responsive-css-introduction.md

 ### Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something
+It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * As usual MDN has a great article on [Responsive Design](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design), but it goes quite a bit deeper than we need right now.